What does an Addiction Counselor in Utah do? What is Their Job Role?

 If you are an intern, you’ll have different educational, licensure and clinical supervision requirements from the certified or licensed substance abuse counselors.
 You’ll also be limited in the level of counseling and interaction you’ll have with clients.

-In Utah, substance abuse counselors have to take continuing education classes (just as in every other state).
+In Utah, a substance use disorder counselor SUDC will have to take continuing education classes (just as in every other state).
 They also have to renew their licenses by the last day of May in odd-numbered years.
 Utah approves licensure by endorsement if you worked as a substance abuse counselor in a different state, as long as your license is in good standing.
 You’ll also have to show proof of having met a few other requirements established in state law.
-Substance abuse counselors holding either a master’s degree or doctoral degree can practice under a temporary externship license if they have a deficiency in their coursework.
+A substance use disorder counselor holding either a master’s degree or doctoral degree can practice under a temporary externship license if they have a deficiency in their coursework.

-College students planning to major in mental health, including substance abuse counseling, must take two prerequisite courses, including general psychology and human lifespan development.
+College students planning to major in substance use disorder treatment, including substance abuse counseling, must take two prerequisite courses, including general psychology and human lifespan development.
 If you are in community college, you’ll have to earn an associate’s degree with 60 semester credit hours from an accredited educational institution.
 This accreditation should be provided by the Council for Higher Education Accreditation of the American Council on Education or CHEA.

-After receiving your initial license to practice as a substance abuse counselor, you’re required to take continuing education (CE) courses which will be applied to your license renewal applications.
+After receiving your initial license to practice as a Utah substance abuse counselor, you’re required to continuing taking education courses which will be applied to your license renewal applications.
 (If your license was lapsed, the only way to reinstate it is to take the required number of CE hours and show documentation of such.

-Utah requires its substance abuse counselors to take 40 hours of continuing education coursework.
+Utah requires a substance use disorder counselor to take 40 hours of continuing education coursework.
 This must relate directly to your professional practice.
 Specifically, six of the required 40 CE hours should cover professional responsibilities and ethics.

 CACREP Accredited Online Certification